techboulnp-gif/Splunk-SOC-Lab/README.md

 To generate malicious detection data, I engineered a PowerShell script on the Windows 10 Client.
 The script utilized a `For` loop and the `net use` command to throw 50 unique, incorrect passwords at the server’s IPC$ administrative share in rapid succession.
 * **Action:** Attempted to execute the attack script via an elevated PowerShell prompt.
 * **Investigation:** The client account (`fus.masa`) was a standard domain user.
 Attempting to run as Administrator triggered a UAC (User Account Control) prompt, completely blocking the script's execution.
 * **Resolution (The Pivot):** I realized that sending SMB authentication requests over the network via `net use` does *not* require local administrative rights.
-I **pivoted** my approach, dropped down to a standard, non-elevated PowerShell console, and successfully launched the credential-stuffing attack, simulating a realistic low-privilege compromise attempt.
+I **pivoted** my approach, dropped down to a standard, nonelevated PowerShell console, and successfully launched the credential stuffing attack, simulating a realistic low privilege compromise attempt.

 ![UAC Barrier](Phase%202/UAC_Prompt.png)
 ![Attack Simulation](Phase%202/1%20Attack%20Simulation.png)